edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

         response.set_cookie(key="edgedb-auth-token", value=auth_token, httponly=True, secure=True, samesite='strict')
         return response

-The sign-up endpoint sends a POST request to the EdgeDB Auth server to register a new user.
+The sign-up endpoint sends a POST request to the Gel Auth server to register a new user.
 It also sets the auth token as an HttpOnly cookie in the response.

 **Sign-in endpoint**